imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 # **GetDedicatedNumber**
 > UsersInbound GetDedicatedNumber (int? id)

-Get a single dedicated number.
+Get the details of a specific dedicated number

 ### Example
 ```csharp